Holistische Arts

 Monitoring

-Imaging, HPV testing with viral load determination, and smear tests for follow-up.
+Imaging, HPV tests with viral load determination, and smear tests for follow-up.

 6